-The OCC to be located at the Midrand Depot will fully control all the train movements and comprise a communications control centre to monitor the bus feeder system and key stations.
-This comprises Bombardier’s CITYFLO 250 system, a fixed-block signalling system based on “distance to go” principles with major information being regularly transmitted to the onboard Automatic Train Protection (ATP) system.
+The OCC located at the Midrand Depot fully controls all the train movements and comprise a communications control centre to monitor the bus feeder system and key stations.
+This comprises Bombardier’s CITYFLO 250 system, a fixed-block signalling system based on “distance to go” principles with major information that is regularly transmitted to the onboard Automatic Train Protection (ATP) system.

 The train service is fitted with a fully integrated audio and visual passenger information system.
 This includes external visual information about the destination using ultra-bright yellow LEDs.
 Inside the train, each car is fitted with two high-resolution display units providing regular information about the train’s destination and movements.
-In case of delays, train drivers and conductors will be able to make announcements using the public address system.
+In case of delays, train drivers and conductors can make announcements using the public address system.

 Safety and security

-Relying on the best international security technology, Gautrain will maintain the highest standards used by modern trains in Europe and the US.
-The measures include installation of over 650 closed circuit television cameras on trains and station precincts.
+Relying on the best international security technology, Gautrain maintains the highest standards used by modern trains in Europe and the US.
+More than 650 closed circuit television cameras were installed on trains and station precincts.

 Also commuters can see policing by Gautrain security officers and the SAPS Transport Police.
-In a bid to prevent vandalism and unwanted entries, a 2.4m-high security fence will be maintained and monitored on-screen.
-A computerised signalling system will prevent head to head train collisions.
-Gautrain will use an internationally used wider track gauge-‘Standard Gauge’, to ensure safety at higher speeds.
-In case of any untoward incidents, alarm systems will automatically register for necessary rescue actions.
+In a bid to prevent vandalism and unwanted entries, a 2.4m-tall security fence is maintained and monitored on-screen.
+A computerised signalling system prevents head to head train collisions.
+Gautrain uses an internationally used wider track gauge-‘Standard Gauge’, to ensure safety at higher speeds.
+In case of any untoward incidents, alarm systems automatically register for necessary rescue actions.

 Gautrain will bring a modern railway route to the area and with its connection to Johannesburg International Airport and stations in densely populated commuter areas, will become an important role in social regeneration.

-Alongside the railway operation, the Gautrain network will have bus feeder services to eliminate the need for private car usage to reach stations on the system, contributing to an overall reduction in congestion and pollution.
+Alongside the railway operation, the Gautrain network has bus feeder services to eliminate the need for private car usage to reach stations on the system, contributing to an overall reduction in congestion and pollution.